Narborough, Leicestershire: Politics and government

 Narborough is part of the South Leicestershire constituency and is currently represented in the House of Commons of the United Kingdom by Conservative, Alberto Costa.

 Religion

-Narborough also has a Congregational Church situated on School Lane and a Catholic church, St. Pius X, on Leicester Road.
+In addition to the Anglican Parish Church of All Saints, Narborough also has a Congregational Church situated on School Lane and a Catholic church, St. Pius X, on Leicester Road.

 Narborough has been home to The Buddhist House, HQ for the Amida Trust, a Pureland Buddhist school, since 2001.

 Crime

 Narborough was where Colin Pitchfork raped and murdered a 15-year-old schoolgirl, Lynda Mann, in 1983.
 He also killed a girl of the same age, Dawn Ashworth, in nearby Enderby in 1986.
 Initially a 17-year-old youth was suspected, and even confessed to one of the murders, but DNA testing cleared him.
 Following what was the first mass DNA screening of an entire community, Pitchfork was the first person in the world to be convicted of murder using DNA profiling.